ksator/junos-automation-with-ansible/junos_netconf/readme.md

 Module: junos_netconf
+This module configures netconf on Junos devices.
+Documentation: http://docs.ansible.com/ansible/junos_netconf_module.html
 Installation: this is a core module.
 It ships with ansible itself
-Documentation: http://docs.ansible.com/ansible/junos_netconf_module.html
 Requirement: Ansible 2.1

 Playbooks: